heidihendry/camelot/doc/reports.rst

 it is considered dependent.
 Whether they are considered dependent or independent effects the value of the data in this column.

 Photos may be considered dependent if they are within the same Trap Station Session.
-That is to say, photos taken by two cameras of a Trap Station at the same time, if for the same sighting, will be **dependent**.
+That is to say, photos taken by two cameras of a Trap Station at the same time will be **dependent** if certain criteria about the two sightings are the same.

 Below are some examples showing the various rules of the calculation (assume T=30 as the threshold).
 All rules assume sightings are within